Unboxed-Software/solana-course/content/oracles.md

 }
 ```

-### Errors
+### 4. Errors

-Let’s define the custom errors we’ll use throughout the program. inside the `errors.rs` file paste the following:
+Let’s define the custom errors we’ll use throughout the program.
+Inside the `errors.rs` file, paste the following:

 ```rust
 use anchor_lang::prelude::*;